Skip to content

 He moved to single-seater car racing in 2003 and won the European Formula BMW title the following season, winning 18 of the 20 races.

-The following season, he was leading the Formula Renault 3.5 series when he was called up to drive for Sauber in the United States Grand Prix after Robert Kubica's major accident in Canada.
+In 2007, he was leading the Formula Renault 3.5 series when he was called up to drive for Sauber in the United States Grand Prix after Robert Kubica's major accident in Canada.
 He qualified seventh and finished eighth to become the sport's youngest points scorer at the time.

 Vettel moved over to the Toro Rosso team as he was contracted to the Red Bull organisation and finished fourth in the Chinese Grand Prix after starting 17th on the grid.